 13. Check Out the Charleston Museum

-As one of the oldest museums in the United States and one that is highly esteemed for its impressive collection including natural history, historic artifacts, natural history, and decorative arts, the Charleston Museum shouldn’t be skipped during your trip!
+As one of the oldest museums in the United States and one that is highly acclaimed for its impressive collection including natural history, historic artifacts, natural history, and decorative arts, the Charleston Museum shouldn’t be skipped during your trip!

-Some permanent exhibits include Charleston Silver, craftsmanship claimed to be some of the South’s finest with collections ranging from the colonial era through the Victorian Age, as well as a showcase on the Native Americans who first inhabited the Lowcountry, as well as the enslaved African Americans and the colonists who partook in the transformation of the region.
+Some permanent exhibits include Charleston Silver, craftsmanship claimed to be some of the South’s finest with collections ranging from the colonial era through the Victorian Age, as well as a showcase on the Native Americans who first inhabited the Lowcountry, as well as the enslaved African-Americans and the colonists who partook in the transformation of the region.

 Working Hours: from Monday to Saturday – 9 :00 AM to 5:00 PM, Sunday – 12 AM to 5:00 PM